NorthernWidget/DS3231/README.md

 The authors of this library are A. Wickert <awickert@umn.edu>, E. Ayars, J. C. Wippler, N. W. LLC <info@northernwidget.com> and it is maintained by A. Wickert.
 This library is released into the public domain by Jeelabs, Ladyada, and E. Ayar.

+Based on previous work by:

+- S. T. Andersen
+- SimGas
+- Per1234
+- Glownt

 ## License

-DS3231 is licensed under the [The Unlicense](https://github.com/NorthernWidget/DS3231/blob/master/LICENSE)
+DS3231 is licensed under [The Unlicense](https://github.com/NorthernWidget/DS3231/blob/master/LICENSE).